Miguel-Leite/challenge-wedev/README.md

 # generating the docker image

+# for ubuntu operating system
-./vendor/bin/sail up -d
+docker composer up -d

-# or
+# for windows operating system
-sudo ./vendor/bin/sail up -d
+docker-composer up -d

-# migration
+# running the migrations
 php artisan migrate

 # api is running on port -> 8081